jweyrich/redis-pusher/README.md

 # redis-pusher

-redis-pusher is a Node.js application that subscribes to channels on Redis, consumes messages published there, and send them as Push Notification via Apple Push Notification Service (APNS).
+A Node.js application that consumes messages published on Redis channels and send them as Push Notifications via APNS.

 1. Workflow